 A Baryta Inkjet Paper Comparison

-Ilford Galerie Gold Fibre Silk, a baryta-coated inkjet paper, fills a niche as one of the brightest and whitest papers in its class.
-Doubts about its continued availability arose a few years ago during Ilford’s financial difficulties; but it appears that it is still being manufactured, and distributed under several different brands.
+Ilford Galerie Gold Fibre Silk, a baryta-coated inkjet paper, filled a niche as one of the brightest and whitest papers in its class.
 I have made some measurements to compare the following three papers:

-• Ilford Galerie Gold Fibre Silk, available from
+• Ilford Galerie Gold Fibre Silk (formerly available from

-• Arista-II Baryta Photo, the house brand of Freestyle Photographic Supplies;
+• Arista-II Baryta Photo (formerly the house brand of Freestyle Photographic Supplies, no longer available);

-• Simply Elegant Gold Fiber, similarly distributed by Atlex.
+• Simply Elegant Gold Fiber, still available from IT Supplies.

 Being a “store brand” kind of person myself, my goal was to test the hypothesis that these three brands are all the same paper.